magento/knowledge-base/src/Troubleshooting/General/Component dependency readiness check issues.md

 This article provides solutions for component dependency conflicts.

-## Resolve component dependency conflicts
+<h2 id="resolve-component-dependency-conflicts">Resolve component dependency conflicts</h2>

 We suggest you try the following solutions in the order shown: